 A burst of static echoed from the direction of Oslain’ii’s cockpit and controls.

 “Sections eight through twelve have lost pressure!” cried a voice in Aver.
 “What the hells happened to the airlocks?”

 The frightened voice on the com was distorted.
 Security guards and researchers shouted over the Alliance frequencies.

 “I can’t raise operations–”

 “Where’s the fire?
 The core is full of smoke, but I can’t see any fire.
 Fire suppression–”

 “You are ensuring that those will not be received, yes?”
 Xartasia asked.
 “Jamming them?”

 Dhozo nodded.
-He did not look at the Arcadian.
+He didn’t look at the Arcadian.

-Somewhere inside the Alliance outpost, a vital support gave way.
+Somewhere deep inside the Alliance outpost, a vital support gave way.
 The station’s blunt nose twisted and tore, collapsing in on itself.
 Bulkheads blackened as though burned and crumbled.
 A long-limbed shadow moved through KFO Station 144.
-It appeared small, but only from a distance.
+It seemed small, but only from this distance.
 The Devourer was almost twice Xartasia’s height, she knew, and five times her weight.

 “–But we’ll breach the hull!”